digitalcraftsman/hugo-freelancer-theme/README.md

 1. Enter your email address under 'email' in the config.toml
 2. Upload the generated site to your server
-3. Send a dummy email youself to confirm your account
+3. Send a dummy email yourself to confirm your account
 4. Click the confirm link in the email from www.formspree.io
 5. You're done.
 Happy mailing!

 ### Nearly finished

-In order to see your site in action, run Hugo's builtin local server.
+In order to see your site in action, run Hugo's built-in local server.

     $ hugo server -w